-We will remind you of your agreed appointment by text message one working day prior to the event to a mobile or BT landline of your choice.
+We will confirm your appointment by text message when your call is logged.
+We will then remind you of your appointment by text message one working day prior to the event to a mobile or BT landline of your choice.

 For your security we do offer a password scheme if you require, which can be set up with our customer service advisor handling your repair.

 Repairs that are your responsibility